-The requested Suburban Residential designation will allow for the establishment of Low Density Suburban (MDS) zoning.
-The LDS zoning is consistent with the site's location within the Steamboat Valley Rural Transition Character Management Area and is consistent with the goals, policies, vision, and character statement of the South Valleys Area Plan, as detailed previously within this report.
+The requested mixture of Rural and Suburban Residential designation will allow for the establishment of Low Density Suburban (LDS) and Medium Density Rural (MDR) zoning.
+The LDS and MDR zoning are consistent with the site's location within the Steamboat Valley Rural Transition Character Management Area and is consistent with the goals, policies, vision, and character statement of the South Valleys Area Plan, as detailed previously within this report.